 If they’re too busy and your order is too small, they might decide to pass on your business.

-That’s why it’s recommended to put together a list of 10 to 20 factories to quote with all of them.
+That’s why, to manufacture in China, it’s recommended to put together a list of 10 to 20 factories to quote with all of them.

 6. Contact the Chinese Manufacturers